Review

 This will be thoroughly documented and transparent through our [Credibility Score](/ethos-mechanisms/credibility-score.md).

-Reviews are fast and free.
+Reviews are fast and inexpensive.
 Thus they are a weaker but earlier signal.
 They may be a fluke or provide an early warning sign.

 Reviews provide a lightweight way to provide feedback, even publicly denounce someone, before progressing to actions with financial stakes such as vouching, unvouching or slashing.